cuhsat/fox/README.md

   * With support for mouse scrolling
   * With suspend to shell capability
   * With configurable color themes
-  * ... and many popular themes included:
+  * Popular themes already included:
     * Examiner-Light
     * Examiner-Dark
     * Catppuccin-Latte